Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic convergence: Comparison with existing methods

-We review the existing theoretical results on LM-type methods and compare our work with them, where ``LM-type'' includes Gauss--Newton and trust-region variants of LM.
+We review the existing theoretical results and compare our work with them.
 This section uses the same notations as used in \cref{eq:our_iteration_complexity,eq:our_oracle_complexity,eq:holderian}, and the algorithms discussed in this section are summarized in \cref{table:complexity}.
-For readability, the complexity bounds in the table are divided by a common factor, $L_c \epsilon^{-2} (F(x_0) - F^*)$.
-If $h(\cdot) = \frac{1}{2} \norm{\cdot}^2$, then $L_h = 1$, and therefore, the constant $L_h$ does not appear in the complexity bounds of algorithms dedicated to that case.